cwoe/ansible-mail-server/readme.md

-# Ansible Playbook for Setting up a Working Mail Server on Ubuntu 22
+# Ansible Playbook for Setting up a Working Mail Server on Ubuntu 22.04

-Tested and working on Ubuntu 22.03 provisioned on Oracle Cloud.
+Tested and working on Ubuntu 22.04.
-Will test with stock Ubuntu once I get the time.

 ## Features